ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

     priv/    - non-code resources
     src/     - code!

 Not all these directories are required.
-Obviously you probably need a `src/` directory:
+Obviously you will need a `src/` directory:

     mkdir -p apps/edotsandboxes_server/src

-Now that we got that out of the way, let's create our edotsandboxes_server application:
+Now that we got that out of the way, let's create our `edotsandboxes_server` application:

     cd apps/edotsandboxes_server
     rebar create-app appid=edotsandboxes_server

-The output should show that some files were created in `src/`:
+The output shows that three files were created in `src/`:

     ==> edotsandboxes_server (create-app)
     Writing src/edotsandboxes_server.app.src